-Revenues increased for petroleum and chemicals (17 per cent), intermodal (seven per cent), metals and minerals (three per cent), forest products (two per cent), automotive (two per cent), and grain and fertilizers (one per cent).
-Coal revenues declined one per cent.
+Revenues increased for petroleum and chemicals (18 per cent), grain and fertilizers (five per cent), metals and minerals (four per cent), forest products (four per cent), and intermodal (three per cent).
+Coal revenues were flat and automotive revenues declined by three per cent.

-Carloads increased by two per cent while revenue ton-miles, measuring the relative weight and distance of rail freight transported by CN, increased three per cent over the same quarter in 2012.
+Carloads increased by two per cent while revenue ton-miles, measuring the relative weight and distance of rail freight transported by CN, increased five per cent over the same quarter in 2012.

-Rail freight revenue per revenue ton-mile, a measurement of yield defined as revenue earned on the movement of a ton of freight over one mile, increased two per cent over the first quarter of 2012, driven by freight rate increases, partly offset by an increase in the average length of haul.
+Rail freight revenue per revenue ton-mile, a measurement of yield defined as revenue earned on the movement of a ton of freight over one mile, increased one per cent over the second quarter of 2012, driven by freight rate increases and the positive translation impact of the weaker Canadian dollar on U.S.-dollar-denominated revenues, partly offset by an increase in the average length of haul and the impact of a lower fuel surcharge.

-Operating expenses increased nine per cent in the first quarter of 2013, mainly due to higher labor and fringe benefits expense, increased purchased services and material expense, increased fuel costs, as well as operational challenges including harsher winter conditions in Western Canada.
+Operating expenses increased four per cent in the second quarter of 2013, mainly due to increased purchased services and material expense, higher fuel costs, and higher depreciation and amortization.